Move Over Probiotics

 What your Gut REALLY NEEDS is PREBIOTICS — food high in fibre — basically fertilizer for the good bacteria that live inside your gut.
 The bonus of this is that it is definitely cheaper, and more beneficial, to include prebiotic and probiotic foods in your diet.

-As a Gut Health Practitioner, with a special focus on the Gut Microbiome, I’ve been spending years teaching people about PREBIOTIC food.
+As a Gut Health Practitioner, with a special focus on the Gut Microbiome, I’ve been spending years teaching people about PREBIOTIC food (and lifestyle) elements that are proven to improve health.
 So it’s nice to see studies come out that support this — A recent study showed…

 “PREBIOTICS improved both REM and non-REM sleep after stressful events.”